timja-bot/liquibase-runner-plugin/README.md

 **Evaluate changesets**

-The "Evaluate liquibase changesets" build step runs liquibase internally and doesn't require an existing installation.
-In addition, build summaries include additional reporting features, like a list of changesets executed.
+The "Evaluate liquibase changesets" build step runs liquibase internally and doesn't require liquibase to be installed.
+In addition, build summaries include a list of changesets executed.

 However, using this mode contains a few restrictions:
   * You cannot choose what liquibase command to run; only "update" and "updateTestingRollback" are used.